Amund211/numdiff/README.md

 To run the code comparison task (part 2 - task 3c) run task `6c_runtime` e.g. `python main.py 6c`.
 This will generate a plot in the [`images`](./images) folder with two figures: l2 error vs degrees of freedom and runtime vs degrees of freedom.

+## Editing the tasks
+The tasks are loaded into [`main.py`](./main.py) from the [tasks](./tasks) directory.
+Each major task (1, 2, ...) has its own file in the [tasks](./tasks), while the functions for the different subtasks lie inside those files.
+The taskname used in [`main.py`](./main.py) should, for the most part, coincide with the names of the functions.

+To edit the behaviour or the parameters of any task, simply edit the corresponding function.